Thelius42/thelius42.github.io/index.md

 }
 </script>
 ```
 The end result of this part of the functionality can be viewed at the [maintainStudents](http://ianmloney.com/maintainStudent.php) page on the site.
+A narrative written during the development of this artifact can be viewed [here](narrative2.md)

 ### Phase 3